-The key source of uncertainty pertaining to the Special Areas VEC is the identification of areas within the Scotian Shelf / Bay of Fundy MPA Network planning process being led by DFO.
-This planning process may result in the identification of EBSAs other than those discussed in this report.
-Some of the EBSAs presented in this section require further investigation of their ecological importance (The Bull Pen, the Cow Pen, and the Owl, The Noodles, Canso Bank, the Deep Holes of Canso).
+The key source of uncertainty pertaining to the Special Areas VEC is the identification of areas within the Scotian Shelf / Bay of Fundy MPA Network planning process being led by DFO (DFO 2012).
+This planning process may result in the identification of EBSAs or ecological priority areas other than those discussed in this report.
+Some of the EBSAs presented in this section may require further investigation of their ecological importance (e.g. Logan Canyon).
 Although the Scotian Slope/Shelf Break appears to have ecological significance, it is a very large area with few surveys to confirm its ecological importance.
 More research should be conducted to investigate the importance of this area and to more accurately delineate key areas of ecological importance within this large area.
-The MPA network planning process will further clarify the significance of some of these areas by taking a data-driven approach to the identification of EBSAs (DFO 2009a) and therefore providing greater certainty with respect to their sensitivities to oil and gas exploration and potential restriction of activities.
+The MPA network planning process may help clarify the significance of some of these areas by taking a data-driven approach to the identification of EBSAs (DFO 2009a) and therefore providing greater certainty with respect to their sensitivities to oil and gas exploration and potential restrictions of activities.

-Consultation with scientific and special interest groups that may be involved in the protection of special areas (e.g., Sable Island Preservation Trust, Sable Island Green Horse Society) is also important to provide up to date information on the ecological importance and status of special areas.
+Consultation with scientific and special interest groups that may be involved in the protection of special areas (e.g., Sable Island Preservation Trust, Sable Island Green Horse Society) is also important to obtain up to date information on the ecological importance and status of special areas.